virtual-labs/exp-magnetic-levitation-iitkgp/README.md

 <b>Discipline | <b> Electrical Engineering
 :--|:--|
 <b> Lab | <b> **Control and Instrumentation Laboratory**
-<b> Experiment|     <b> **Study and operation of Magnetic Levitation**
+<b> Experiment|     <b> **Study and Operation of Magnetic Levitation**

 ### About the Experiment
 **System description**

 The magnetic levitation (MAGLEV) is a non-contact technology .
 It reduces the cost of maintenance as there is no friction and so the energy efficiency is high.
 This technology is the future in transportation, non-contact actuators, precision engineering, non contact structures, satellite launching, etc. However, The open loop magnetic levitation system is highly nonlinear and highly unstable, and therefore, designing a simple and effective controller for such a system is very challenging.

 <div align="center">